Thenlie/portfolio-v1/README.md

 * CSS

 ## Links:
-You can find a link to the live webpage here.
-You can find the GitHub repo at LINK.
+You can find a link to the live webpage [here.](https://thenlie.github.io/portfolio/) You can find the GitHub repo at https://github.com/Thenlie/portfolio